Liquid nitrogen

 Liquid nitrogen (LN_{2}) is nitrogen in a liquid state at low temperature.
-Liquid nitrogen has a boiling point of about -196 C. It is produced industrially by fractional distillation of liquid air.
-It is a colorless, mobile liquid whose viscosity is about one-tenth that of acetone (i.e. roughly one-thirtieth that of water at room temperature).
+It has a boiling point of about -196 C. Liquid nitrogen is produced industrially by fractional distillation of liquid air.
+It is a colorless, mobile liquid whose viscosity is about half that of acetone (i.e. roughly one-sixth that of water at room temperature).
 Liquid nitrogen is widely used as a coolant.

 Physical properties

 The diatomic character of the N_{2} molecule is retained after liquefaction.
 The weak van der Waals interaction between the N_{2} molecules results in little interatomic attraction.
 This is the cause of nitrogen's unusually low boiling point.

 The temperature of liquid nitrogen can readily be reduced to its freezing point -210 C by placing it in a vacuum chamber pumped by a vacuum pump.
 Liquid nitrogen's efficiency as a coolant is limited by the fact that it boils immediately on contact with a warmer object, enveloping the object in an insulating layer of nitrogen gas bubbles.
 This effect, known as the Leidenfrost effect, occurs when any liquid comes in contact with a surface which is significantly hotter than its boiling point.
 Faster cooling may be obtained by plunging an object into a slush of liquid and solid nitrogen rather than liquid nitrogen alone.